needle-cookbooks/chef-mongodb-composable/README.md

 Configures, starts and enables an instance of the `mongod` daemon as a service.
 Requires an `install_prefix` parameter.

+Examine the test recipes under `test/cookbooks/mongodb-test/recipes' for examples of these resources in use.

 # Attributes

 There are none